gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-anti-patterns.md

     **What to do instead:**

     Why make more work for yourself?
-The WebGL context has it's canvas available and that has a size.
+The WebGL context has its canvas available and that has a size.

     <pre class="prettyprint">